Antiferromagnetic spin fluctuations and superconductivity in NbRh$_2$B$_2$ and TaRh$_2$B$_2$ with a chiral crystal

-However, in the present case, no coherence peak is seen in both compounds although the SOC is quite different(see section C), which should probably be ascribed to electron correlations.
+However, in the present case, no coherence peak is seen in either compound although the SOC is quite different(see section C), which should probably be ascribed to electron correlations.
 The decrease of {\tl} below {\tc} is not as fast as $T^3$ as seen in, for example, cuprates, which is probably due to impurity scattering\cite{ASAYAMA1991281}.
 In unconventional superconductors with line nodes in the gap function, impurity scattering can bring about a finite density of states.
-In fact, when the residual density of states is quite large, the temperature dependence of {\tl} similar to our result was observed\cite{Kawasaki115_2020}.
+In fact, when the residual density of states is quite large, a temperature dependence of {\tl} similar to our result was observed\cite{Kawasaki115_2020}.

 The temperature dependence of the Knight shift around {\tc} is shown in Fig. \ref{Ksc}.
 Generally, the Knight shift in the superconducting state is expressed as,